TwinFan/CSL2XSB/README.md

 To make other packages accessible to LiveTraffic (and likely, though not tested: XSquawkBox) this Python script `CSL2XSB.py` converts their format.

 This only works for the OBJ8 format, which, however, is nowadays common.

+### Using several multiplayer clients in parallel - replacing root dataRef string

+Several multiplayer clients based on `libxplanemp` can in principle run in parallel.
+But it is the library, which registers the [CSL dataRefs for animations/lights](https://github.com/kuroneko/libxplanemp/wiki/OBJ8-CSL#animations), by which the objects (read: planes) learn about gear/flap extension ratio, lights etc. There can only be one plugin, which can control gear/flap/lights etc. of its AI planes.
+The others fail to register the CSL dataRefs and cannot control these details of their planes.

+LiveTraffic implements a temporariy workaround for the situation: It offers to change these dataRefs, which usually all start with the text `libxplanemp/` to start with `LT/` instead.
+For this to work also all CSL objects, i.e. the `.obj` files need to be changed to also use the `LT/` dataRef.

+`CSL2XSB` offers to perform this change mit the `--replaceDR` option.
+On the command line you can enter any string.
+With LiveTraffic, only `LT` will work.
+The interactive version (see "Simple Usage in Windows" above) only asks _if_ the user wants to have it replaced and replaces it with `LT`.

+**Note:** CSL package converted to a different dataRef root can no longer be used with any other client.
+This copy will only work with LiveTraffic and only if the root string is `LT`.

 ## Package-specific Information